 Elevation: 9,033 ft

-Climbing and access information for this peak is found on page 361.
-Below you will find updates including a new route submitted by Livingston Doulgas.
+Climbing and access information for this peak is on Page 361 of the book.
+Below you will find updates including a new route submitted by Livingston Douglas.
 Use this link to read about traversing Bonneville, Snow Peak and Haystack Mountain.

-There are eight mountains named Haystack in Idaho and this is the tallest of bunch.
-Haystack is one of the most impressive peaks within the Portneuf Range.
+There are eight mountains named Haystack in Idaho.
+This is the tallest of the bunch.
+Haystack Mountain is one of the most impressive peaks in the Portneuf Range.
 It is a steep, long climb from the west.
 See Steve Mandella’s photos and GPS track below for additional details not found in the book.
+USGS Haystack Mountain

 Steve provided the following comments: “Where I parked was as far as I dare take my Subaru.
 Had I known the road conditions, I definitely would have taken the FJ.
 A good high-clearance vehicle would have cut 3.5 miles off the trip.
 I also made one wrong turn that cost me another 1/2 mile.
-So, if you drive to the end of the road and avoid the wrong turn, the hike should be about an 11 mile round trip.”
+If you drive to the end of the road and avoid the wrong turn, the hike should be about a 11 miles round trip.”